0dan0/qr/docs/control/eclipse/README.md

 <div id="opDT">
 <input type="checkbox" id="dt" value="oT" checked> <label for="dt">Set date + time automatically</label> <br>
-<small>Note: do save a QR Code image with this enabled.
+<small>Note: don't save a QR Code image with this enabled.
 This is designed to for live QR Codes, not printed or saved to camera rolls.</small>
 </div>

 <div id="qrcode_txt" style="width: 360px">